echemdb/unitpackage/doc/usage/unitpackage_usage.md

 len(filtered_db)
 ```

-## Entry Interaction
+## Entry

 Each entry consists of descriptors describing the data in the resource of the datapackage.
-Packages describing literature data can also contain a bibliography reference (see [Bibliography](bibliography.md)).
+Packages describing literature data can also contain a bibliography reference (see [Bibliography](#bibliography)).
 The entry also has additional methods for descriptor representation, data manipulation and data visualization.

-### Entry Creation
+### Creation

 An entry can be created from a local package: